markjivko/rpg/readme.txt

 = Play with AI =
 You can play this game by yourself or against robots or other players.

-Starting with version 0.1.2, robots can perform the following tasks:
+Starting with version `0.1.2`, robots can perform the following tasks:

  * Create Buildings according to the Building Advisor
  * Randomly upgrade existing Buildings
  * Perform Research activities
  * Assign workers to Buildings

-Robots do not have military capabilities for now so it's a great time to attack them!
+Starting with version `0.3.2`, robots have military capabilities:

+ * Queue military units and ships
+ * Estimate the best time for attack
+ * Systematically attack players

+You can control the robot military activity with the following configuration items:

+ * **Aggression**: low/medium/high
+ * **Fervor**: between 5 and 100; the higher the number, the more active robots are

 = Platformer =
 Design your own platformer mini-levels and play games created by others to earn gems!